 Reed, R. N., J. D. Congdon, and J. W. Gibbons.
 2002.
 The alligator snapping turtle (Macroclemys [Macrochelys) temminckii]: a review of ecology, life history, and Alligator Snapping Turtle Biological Status Review Report 8)

 Smithsonian National Zoological Park. (n.d.).
 Alligator Snapping Turtle.
-Retrieved 23 February, 2011, from Smithsonian National Zoological Park Friends of the National Zoo: http://nationalzoo.si.edu/Animals/ReptilesAmphibians/Facts/FactSheets/Alligatorsnappingturtle.cfm
+Retrieved 23 February, 2011, from Smithsonian National Zoological Park Friends of the National Zoo: http://nationalzoo.si.edu/Animals/ReptilesAmphibians/Facts/FactSheets/Alligatorsnappingturtle.cfm (no longer available).

 Image Credit Kevin Enge, FWC